 To maximize talent ingress, you’ll want to mine multiple networks within the Talent Pool.

 - The 1st degree is mined by having a sourcer build a list of all direct potential candidate connections from employees, investors, and advisors.
 These are candidates you can easily get a warm intro to and potentially start building Trust & Rapport with (more on R&T later).

 - The 2nd degree is also fruitful for mining but requires working thru a friend of friend for an intro.

 - The big tech companies (Google, Facebook, etc) are also a target for talent mining.
-There are countless brains locked in creative captivity with high compensation packages at these companies, despite the money, that doesn’t keep them locked up forever.
-These candidates are indeed self-ware enough to know that they’ll never self-actualize at the same rate as they could compared to a startup experience that’s a perfect fit for their interests.
+There are countless brains locked in creative captivity with high compensation packages at these companies.
+However, that doesn’t keep them locked up forever.
+These candidates are indeed self-aware enough to know that can self-actualize faster at a startup that’s a perfect fit for their interests.

 - The broader network of people from across the world can be accessed by using hiring services like Triple Byte, Toptal, and A-List (to name a few).

 - Unaccredited — Do not filter out people without a college degree.
 There are many amazing autodidacts out there.
 You can use a platform like CodeSignal to screen for coding skillz for you.

 - You’ll also want to be on the look out for young talent to develop via an internship program.
 Many of my top hires actually started as summer interns who later joined full-time when they finished school.